 Note: (1) The Nomura I-View Index is based on data collected by this survey and expressed as a DI.
-The calculation method is as follows: ([(Number of responses indicating expected rise in share prices in the next three months) minus (number of responses indicating expected fall in share prices in the next three months)] divided by number of respondents) x 100.
-The figure for Jan 2010 used here excludes those respondents who projected that the Nikkei Average would be flat.
+The calculation method is as follows: ([(number of responses indicating expected rise in share prices in the next three months) minus (number of responses indicating expected fall in share prices in the next three months) divided by [number of respondents]) x 100.
+The figure for January 2010 used here excludes those respondents who projected that the Nikkei Average would be flat.
 (2) The Nomura I-View Index ranges from -100 to +100.
 The closer to +100, the more bullish the outlook held by individual investors.
+The closer to -100, the more bearish the outlook held by individual investors.